 - Mr Carlo Ezinga, Director of Coöperatieve Rabobank (representing the social mission ‘Energy Transition and Circularity’).

-Watch the video below in which Claudio explains more about his research
+Watch the video below in which Marissa explains more about her research.

 Feedback component